Round The World Guide

-Some practical tips: check with your insurance company if your travel insurance policy covers incidents on this kind of ships.
-If your boat has a few stops along the way, make sure you find out if you need a visa to go on shore and if it’s worth the hassle.
+Some practical tips: check with your insurance company if your travel insurance policy covers incidents on this kind of ship.
+If your boat has a few stops along the way, make sure you find out if you need a visa to go onshore and if it’s worth the hassle.

 This is another resource that most people don’t know about or assume you need lots of experience, which is not entirely true.
 Of course, knowing something about seamanship and sailing might help you getting selected, but as long as you’re willing to help out with the tasks aboard, there’s always a chance of being accepted as a guest passenger on a sailboat or a recreational ship crossing the oceans.

 It’s simple.
 The captain needs crew members and crew members need to cross the Atlantic.
 Crew members can travel for free in exchange for work.